 These healthy recipes for kids grades K-5 are prepared by our Community Food Educators in several elementary schools throughout Seattle!

 Local Gardening Resources

 Have questions about gardening in the Pacific Northwest?
 These resources can help!

 Local gardening experts from Seattle Tilth can answer all of your yard and garden questions (language interpretation available).

-Lettuce Link created this guide to growing your own healthy food.
-It has easy-to-follow gardening and vegetable cooking advice, basic nutrition information, steps a beginning gardener can take to set up container or yard gardens, composting advice, and a list of community resources
+This guide to growing your own healthy food has easy-to-follow gardening and vegetable cooking advice, basic nutrition information, steps a beginning gardener can take to set up container or yard gardens, composting advice, and a list of community resources

 This Seattle Public Utilities publication is a good guide for beginning and experienced gardeners (available in multiple languages on request: 206.633.0224 or TTY: 206.233.7241).